boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The deployment and maintenance of slices within a network imply a set OAM functions ({{?RFC6291}}) to be deployed by the providers, e.g.:

-   *  Providers should be able to execute OAM tasks on a per network slice basis.
+   *  Providers should be able to execute OAM tasks on a per Network Slice basis.
 These tasks can cover the "full" slice within a domain or a portion of that slice (for troubleshooting purposes, for example).

       For example, per-slice OAM tasks can consist in (but not limited to):

-        - tracing resources that are bound to a given network slice,
+        - tracing resources that are bound to a given Network Slice,
-        - tracing resources that are invoked when forwarding a given flow bound to a given network slice,
+        - tracing resources that are invoked when forwarding a given flow bound to a given Network Slice,
-        - assessing whether flow isolation characteristics are in conformance with the network slice service requirements, or
+        - assessing whether flow isolation characteristics are in conformance with the Network Slice Service requirements, or
-        - assessing the compliance of the allocated network slice resources against flow/ customer service requirements.
+        - assessing the compliance of the allocated Network Slice resources against flow/ customer service requirements.

       {{?RFC7276}} provides an overview of available OAM